KyleH-tech/terraform-vpc-module/README.md

 📌 Notes
-Ensure your security group for the Bastion only allows your IP (x.x.x.x/32) AWS charges apply for running EC2 instances and NAT Gateways
+Ensure your security group for the Bastion only allows your IP (x.x.x.x/32) AWS charges apply for running EC2 instances and NAT Gateways If you dont want the bastion and want a cleaner code use the updated folder.
+It only containes a VPC, internet gateway, route tables/associations, public/private subnets, nat gateway and EIP's.
+Just update variable config file and edit "variable azs" list to add or subtract az's.